Oslo corridor into the US

 • Maritime and shipping.
 Norwegian shipping groups in the Wilh.
 Wilhelmsen, Hoegh Autoliners, Stolt-Nielsen, and BW-adjacent cohort entering US port logistics, US chartering, and US offtake channels.
 The deep maritime register is translated into US-procurement and US-counterparty terms.

 • Seafood and aquaculture.
 Norwegian salmon producers and aquaculture operators in the Mowi, SalMar, Leroy, and Nordic Aqua cohort entering US foodservice, US retail, US specialty distribution, and US value-added processing.
-Sustainability credentials are reframed for US wholesale and US grocery readers.
+Sustainability credentials are reframed for US wholesale and US grocery buyers.

 • Renewables and hydrogen.
 Statkraft, Scatec, NEL Hydrogen, Norsk Hydro, and adjacent renewables and hydrogen platforms entering US tax-equity, US offtake, and US Inflation Reduction Act-aligned procurement.
 Strong technical credentials, weak US-payer-side positioning by default.